Independent guideAll prices in AUD

 What is the best accounting software for a sole trader in Australia?

 Xero is the best overall if you expect to grow, because it scales without a later migration and lodges to the ATO.
-If you want to pay nothing, Wave is the best free option, and Reckon is the cheapest paid Australian plan at $12 a month.
+If you want to pay nothing, Zoho Books is the best free option, and Reckon is the cheapest paid Australian plan.
+See the live pricing and calculator above.

 Is there free accounting software for sole traders?